 To increase convenience for employees, HID now offers full mobile access.
-Employees can download an app, and their credentials will be stored on a mobile device of their choice.
+This allows employees to download an app, and store their credentials on a mobile device of their choice.

 They can use their smartphone or tablet to access the card reader and confirm their identities.